liwenyip/hugo-pswp/README.md

 Full documentation and demo at https://www.liwen.id.au/photoswipe/

+If you're looking for PhotoSwipe + pretty CSS image galleries on-page, have a look at https://github.com/liwenyip/hugo-easy-gallery/

 ## Features

 - Loads all of the `<figure>` elements in your post, regardless of where in your post they appear, into a lightbox/carousel style image gallery